orcfax/docs/docs/developer-manual/terms-of-service.md

 <!-- markdownlint-disable MD036 -->
 <!-- To be linked to from `"tos":` -->

-*MM DD YYYY*
+Valid from: *August 1, 2024*

 <!-- markdownlint-restore -->

-These terms of service, together with any documents and additional terms they incorporate by reference (collectively, these “Terms”), are entered into between Orcfax Ltd. (the “Oracle,” “we,” “us,” and “our”) and you or the company or other legal entity that you represent (“you” or “your”).
+These Terms of Service, together with any documents and additional terms they incorporate by reference (collectively, these “Terms”), are entered into between Orcfax Ltd. ("Orcfax”, “we,” “us,” and “our”) and you or the company or other legal entity that you represent (“you” or “your”).

+Please read these Terms carefully as they govern your use of the data that we publish inline to transactions on the Cardano blockchain ("Oracle data") as well as related information that we make available at our websites located at the domain Orcfax.io ("Website data").
+Collectively, the Orcfax Oracle data and Website data are referred to as "the Services" provided by Orcfax.

-Please read these Terms carefully as they govern your use of our site located at Orcfax.io and all associated sites (the “Website”) and our Services (defined below) and describe your rights and obligations and our disclaimers and limitations of legal liability.
-By accessing or using any part of the Website or the Services, you agree to become bound by the terms and conditions of these Terms.
+These Terms describe your rights and obligations and our disclaimers and limitations of legal liability.
+By accessing or using any part of Orcfax's Oracle data and Website data you agree to become bound by the terms and conditions of these Terms.

 If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity then “you”